MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/methods/devenv-overload-method.md

 ```

-In the second snippet, we overload the ToString procedure for Text, Date and Integer.
-At this point, it is not possible for a caller to call a ToString method with a different type other than Integer, Date or Text.
+In the second code snippet, we overload the ToString procedure for Text, Date and Integer.
+At this point, it is not possible for a caller to call a ToString method with a different type other than Integer, Date, or Text.
 This will catch the bug above at compile time.

 ```
 codeunit 10 StringifierWithOverloads